A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

-The empirical results reported and discussed so far depend on the time window under consideration, as well as on the level of transaction costs.
-In order to assess the robustness of our findings, we now systematically repeat the analysis carried out in the previous sections changing the transaction costs parameter $c$, the starting date $t_0$ of the sample and the breaking date $t_B$ that separates the training sample from the test one.
+To further assess the robustness of our findings, we now systematically repeat the analysis carried out in the previous sections for different values of the transaction costs parameters $c_i$'s, the starting date $t_0$ of the sample and the breaking date $t_B$ that separates the training sample from the test one.
+Similarly as in Section \ref{subsec:VaRAnalysis}, the analysis is performed using the baseline bandwidth level $\alpha = 0.20$, representing an balanced specification among the range of $\alpha$ considered in Section \ref{subsec:TestingTheStrategies}.